 This is the longer version describing the limits of duties, tasks and responsibilities as their manager.
 This document evolved over 20 years as our way of answering the owner’s question “what am I paying you for anyway?”
 It lays out what we do for the procurement fee, renewal fee and monthly management fee.
-It’s detailed and won’t be exactly as you do it so you’ll have to tweak it to fit your model.
+It’s detailed and won’t be exactly as you do it so you’ to tweak it to fit your model.

 Most owners don’t know what property managers do for the fees they charge resulting in tension between owners and managers over unrealistic expectations.